Head of people-smuggling ring who fled UK to avoid prison is arrested

 Records found on the gang leader’s phone suggest he was involved in smuggling at least 1,900 migrants over a 50-day period

-The head of a large-scale people smuggling ring who fled the country to avoid prison has been arrested at Manchester Airport.
+The head of a large-scale people smuggling ring who fled the country to avoid prison has been arrested at Manchester airport.

 Tarik Namik, 45, owned a car wash business in Stockport and led a “prolific and sophisticated crime group” smuggling migrants from Iraq and Iran.